neo-global-nz/interview/README.md

 ## Submit

-- Fork this repo and work wihthin there and submit the repo URL to your contact at Neo
+- Fork this repo and work there and submit the public repo URL to your contact at Neo